sabataitis/ng-supabase-kanban/README.md

     )
   ));

-create policy "Individuals can view a task on their board" on tasks for select to authenticated using (auth.uid() in (
+create policy "Individuals can view their own task." on tasks for select to authenticated using (auth.uid() = created_by);
-    select created_by from boards where boards.id = (
-      select board_id from lists where lists.id = tasks.list_id
-    )
-  ));

-create policy "Individuals can update a task on their board" on tasks for update to authenticated using (auth.uid() in (
+create policy "Individuals can update their own task." on tasks for update to authenticated using (auth.uid() = created_by);
-    select created_by from boards where boards.id = (
-      select board_id from lists where lists.id = tasks.list_id
-    )
-  ));

-create policy "Individuals can remove a task on their board" on tasks for delete to authenticated using (auth.uid() in (
+create policy "Individuals can remove their own task." on tasks for delete to authenticated using (auth.uid() = created_by);
-    select created_by from boards where boards.id = (
-      select board_id from lists where lists.id = tasks.list_id
-    )
-  ));
 ```

 rls for users